-- Proactive account.
-This kind of account may report the quality and security levels of the services provided by the cloud.
+- Proactive account: This kind of account may report the quality and security levels of the services provided by the cloud.
 Evidence in this case may consist of certifications of the compliance of the offered data processing and storage services with regulations and contracts.
-The certificates should designate the party that provides the service, the issuer of the certificate, the validity period of the certificate, the level of security guaranteed by the certified service, etc. Additionally, proactive accounts can be supported by consistency checking reports that act as evidence of contractual obligations agreed between the Cloud Provider and its customer. - Account on legitimate event: Evidence should be collected to provide an account of a legitimate event to demonstrate that the Cloud Provider complies with regulations and contracts.
-For example, Proofs of Retrievability, such as the one presented in [22], are cryptographic proofs that verify whether or not a data storage service actually stores the outsourced data.
-Collected on a periodic basis, these proofs of retrievability enable an auditor to check the correct storage of the data, meaning that the service stores the data as expected by regulation and contracts.
-Therefore, the proofs of retrievability can support this kind of account. - Account on incident: In case of the occurrence of an incident, evidence should demonstrate that the fault actually occurred, identify the actors and the environmental settings that lead to the incident, assign time and date to the event, and have a reference to the particular policy rule(s) that the reported event infringe.
+The certificates should designate the party that provides the service, the issuer of the certificate, the validity period of the certificate, the level of security guaranteed by the certified service, etc. - Additionally, proactive accounts can be supported by consistency checking reports that act as evidence of contractual obligations agreed between the Cloud Provider and its customer. - Account on compliance: Evidence should be collected to provide an account of a legitimate event to demonstrate that the Cloud Provider complies with regulations and contracts.
+Logs are the most relevant sources of evidence to proof policy compliance.
+However, the integrity of logs may not be always easy to verify.
+Hence, there may also be additional cryptographic proofs for some cases such as proofs on data storage: for example, Proofs of Retrievability, such as the one presented in [42], are cryptographic proofs that verify whether or not a data storage service actually stores the outsourced data.
+Collected on a periodic basis, these proofs of retrievability enable an auditor to check the correct storage of the data, meaning that

+- the service stores the data as expected by regulation and contracts.
+Therefore, the proofs of retrievability can support this kind of account. - Account on security breach: In case of the occurrence of an incident, evidence should demonstrate that the fault actually occurred, identify the actors and the environmental settings that lead to the incident, assign time and date to the event, and have a reference to the particular policy rule(s) that the reported event infringe.
 Logs can be an example of such inculpatory evidence to provide an account in case of an incident and to attribute the responsibility of that incident to a particular actor in the cloud.
 Indeed, logs report the actions performed by a particular entity and record the identity of that entity and the timestamp corresponding to the reported event.